 Trampolining is fun, and there are lots of kids and adults who love to jump on trampolines.
 There is something about the feeling of flying that’s invigorating and rewarding, and anytime you can engage in exercise that’s fun, the more likely you are to stick with it.

 The kids will jump on the trampoline for hours without realizing it.
 Jumping on the trampoline is a low impact, aerobic exercise.
 Kids don’t even need a set exercise routine, they just make it up as they go along.
 Jumping, flipping and jumping again, and the time they spend exercising just flies by.

 Develops Strength and Coordination

-One of the key ingredient to almost all activities, including concentrating at school, is having a stable base, or strong body.
+One of the key ingredients to almost all activities, including concentrating at school(3), is having a stable base, or strong body.
 We all know that having strong and flexible bodies lead to high performance on the playing field.
-More importantly is the influence of core strength on the amount of energy available for learning and the coordination necessary to acquire every day skills.
+More importantly, is the influence of core strength on the amount of energy available for learning and the coordination necessary to acquire everyday skills.
 Strong bodies lead to strong minds.
 Children who exercise regularly not only build their muscles, they build good exercise habits for life.

 If you are looking for more information then take a look at our Trampoline Buyers Guide.